 Can You Prevent Your Spouse From Accruing More Debt?

-One common use for a Restraining Order is to prevent your spouse from depleting assets while going through a divorce.
+One common use for a restraining order is to prevent your spouse from depleting assets while going through a divorce.

-The financial agreement is between you and the lender.
+Financial agreements stay between you and the lender.
 The court is only a middleman.
 More specifically, they’re a middleman for whom you have to pay money every time you interact with them.

-If you have equity in a jointly owned home, it’s not a bad idea to take a loan against that equity to pay off other accounts, particularly if you are likely to sell the home and split the assets.
+If you have equity in a jointly owned home, it’s not a bad idea to take a loan against that equity to pay off other accounts.
+Particularly if you are likely to sell the home and split the assets.
 It’s best to walk away as cleanly as possible for your fresh start.
 Depending upon how bad your situation is, sometimes bankruptcy is a consideration.

 In general, if the debt was accrued during the marriage, you’ll probably have to pay at least some of it.